simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-11-29
+<br />**Date image released:**  2024-11-30
-<br />**This image is owned by:**  Steve Crouch
+<br />**This image is owned by:**  Camille Niel
-<br />**Title of the image:**  Messier 4
+<br />**Title of the image:**  Winter and Summer on a Little Planet
-<br />**Description for the image:**  Messier 4 can be found west of bright red-giant star Antares, alpha star of the constellation Scorpius.
-M4 itself is only just visible from dark sky locations, even though the globular cluster of 100,000 stars or so is a mere 5,500 light-years away.
-Still, its proximity to prying telescopic eyes makes it a prime target for astronomical explorations.
-Recent studies have included Hubble observations of M4's pulsating cepheid variable stars, cooling white dwarf stars, and ancient, pulsar orbiting exoplanet PSR B1620-26 b.
-This sharp image was captured with a small telescope on planet Earth.
-At M4's estimated distance it spans about 50 light-years across the core of the globular star cluster.
+<br />**Description for the image:**  Winter and summer appear to come on a single night to this stunning little planet.
+It's planet Earth of course.
+The digitally mapped, nadir centered panorama covers 360x180 degrees and is composed of frames recorded during January and July from the Col du Galibier in the French Alps.
+Stars and nebulae of the northern winter (bottom) and summer Milky Way form the complete arcs traversing the rugged, curved horizon.
+Cars driving along on the road during a summer night illuminate the 2,642 meter high mountain pass, but snow makes access difficult during winter months except by serious ski touring.
+Cycling fans will recognize the Col du Galibier as one of the most famous climbs in planet Earth's Tour de France.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/m4_STXL16200_RC14_LRGB.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/LittleplanetGalibier-CamilleNIEL2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).